Chargers beat Bengals 34-27 on Dobbins' late TD after squandering 21-point lead

 Chargers beat Bengals 34-27 on Dobbins’ late TD after squandering 21-point lead

+The Chargers squandered a 21-point third-quarter lead Sunday night against the Cincinnati Bengals before J.K.
+Dobbins rushed for a 29-yard touchdown with 18 seconds remaining to give Los Angeles a 34-27 victory.

+“Great team win!
+It was awesome,” a boisterous Harbaugh said as he started his postgame remarks.

+After its offense stalled for most of the second half, Los Angeles went 84 yards on four plays in 26 seconds on the decisive drive.
+Ladd McConkey, who had six receptions for a career-high 123 yards, had 28- and 27-yard grabs before Dobbins scored on a run up the left sideline for his second touchdown of the game.

+With Cincinnati down to one timeout, Dobbins could have gone down inside the Cincinnati 10-yard line and set up a field goal by Cameron Dicker on the final play.
+However, the mentality before first-and-10 after the Bengals called their second timeout was to score if the opportunity was there.

+“Well, first, Bradley Bozeman was, like, ‘F it, go score.’
+I’m like, `All right, I hear you,” said Dobbins, who had 56 yards on 11 carries.
+“So I went to the sideline, I asked (running backs) coach (Kiel) McDonald, like, `You want me to score here?
+He said, ‘F it, go score.’
+So knew I was going to score.
+Like when we lined up, I just had a feeling I was going to go score.
+And that’s what happened.”

+Joe Burrow got Cincinnati to the Chargers 43 in the final seconds with a 27-yard completion, but his final two throws fell incomplete.
+Derwin James Jr. leaped at the goal line and batted down a Hail Mary headed right for Tee Higgins on the final play to preserve the Chargers’ fourth straight win.

-Justin Herbert passed for 297 yards and two touchdowns, and rushed for 65 yards as the Chargers (7-3) won their fourth straight.
-Dobbins ran for two TDs.
+Justin Herbert passed for 297 yards and two touchdowns, and rushed for 65 yards as the Chargers improved to 7-3 for the first time since 2018.

-Joe Burrow passed for 356 yards and three touchdowns, but the Bengals (4-7) suffered another excruciating loss.
+The defense allowed a season-high 27 points and had its string of games holding opponents to 20 points or fewer snapped at nine, but it got a win over a top-flight offense.
+Burrow leads the league in passing yards and touchdowns while Ja’Marr Chase is the NFL’s leading receiver.

+“We battle tested, and guys in this locker room want to win, man,” James said.

+It was another excruciating loss for the Bengals (4-7).
 They have five defeats by seven points or fewer.

-After its offense stalled for most of the second half, Los Angeles went 84 yards on four plays in 26 seconds on the decisive drive.
-Ladd McConkey, who had six receptions for a career-high 123 yards, had 28- and 27-yard grabs before Dobbins scored his eighth touchdown of the season.

-Dobbins also scored from 1 yard out in the second quarter to extend Los Angeles’ lead to 21-6.
-He finished with 56 yards on 11 carries.

-Burrow got Cincinnati to the Chargers 43 in the final seconds with a 27-yard completion, but his final two throws fell incomplete.
-Derwin James Jr. leaped at the goal line and batted down a Hail Mary headed right for Tee Higgins on the final play.

-Higgins had nine receptions for 148 yards and a TD while Ja’Marr Chase had 75 yards on seven catches and two scores.
+Joe Burrow passed for 356 yards and three touchdowns, while Chase had 75 yards on seven catches and two touchdowns.

 Kicker Evan McPherson had two chances in the fourth quarter to give the Bengals the lead, but was wide left from 48 and 51 yards.